Relintai/pandemonium_engine_docs/usage/math/vectors_advanced.md

     D = -D
 ```

-Of course, Godot also implements this operator in `Plane`,
+Of course, Pandemonium also implements this operator in `Plane`,
 so doing:

 gdscript GDScript